RedPRL/algaeff/README.markdown

 ## Stability

 ⚠ The API is experimental and unstable.
-We will break things if doing so leads to a better design.
+We will break things!

 ## Components